-Regardless of your experience, make sure your resume is easy to understand.
-Communicate well and make it readable, and don’t use wacky fonts or design styles.
-Be sure to use proper job titles.
-For example, using “Refuse Dispensing Engineer” or “Waste Management Professional” may make it confusing for the potential employer to understand.
-Be sure to format your resume correctly, align all of the columns and ensure it was written in an acceptable “resume style.”
-Clean and concise is best.
-Also: Any resume should be error-free.
-If you are not a great speller or writer, be sure to have another set of eyes proofread for spelling and grammatical errors.
+Make sure your resume is easy to understand.
+Use clear language and avoid using nontraditional fonts or design styles.
+Also be sure to use proper job titles.
+For example, using “Refuse Dispensing Engineer” or “Waste Management Professional” may make it confusing for potential employer to understand your past job duties.
+And most importantly, your copy should be error-free.
+If you’re not a great speller or writer, have someone proofread your resume for spelling and grammatical errors.
 Or, use an online proofreader!

-Employers want to see that you have stayed long enough at previous employers to add value, learn new skills, and build longevity and loyalty with the company.
-Too many job shifts in too short a time period may suggest that you won’t stick around for them either.
-Also: Are there gaps in your employment?
-Be prepared to have a conversation about this during an interview or simply note this in your resume.
-Employers want to hire those who are going to commit to their company.
+Employers want to see that you have stayed long enough at previous employers to add value, learn new skills and build loyalty with the company.
+Too many jobs in a short time period might suggest that you won’t stick around for your next employer either.
+If there are gaps in your employment history, be prepared to have a conversation about it during an interview or simply note it in your resume.